• Art magazine

 Read new posts immediately?
 Follow the Kunstplaza Magazine on Google News.

 The world of contemporary art is characterized by its immense versatility and expressiveness.
-From paintings to sculptures to installations, artists have always expanded the limits of the medium to realize their visions.
+From paintings to sculptures and installations, artists have consistently pushed the boundaries of the medium to realize their visions.

-A fascinating and often underestimated aspect of art is the smell .
+a fascinating and often underestimated aspect of art is smell .

-It is fascinating to observe how smells are increasingly recognized and used as an artistic medium.
-The idea that artists have been integrating into their works in a targeted manner for several years has indicated the creative potential in it.
+It is fascinating to observe how smells are increasingly being recognized and used as an artistic medium.
+The idea that artists have been deliberately integrating scent molecules into their works for several years now hints at the creative potential they hold.

 An underestimated aspect of art are smells and fragrances - olfactory art awakens to life